Bhutan sat on coronavirus vaccines for months, awaiting auspicious rollout date — then delivered shots to 93% of adults in two weeks

 But once that auspicious date arrived, Bhutan made up for lost time.
-In less than two weeks, the country administered first doses of the vaccine to 9more than 3.6 percent of eligible adults, according to its Ministry of Health.
+In less than two weeks, the country administered first doses of the vaccine to more than 93 percent of eligible adults, according to its Ministry of Health.

-The country has delivered initial vaccine doses to a larger share of its population than any other nation besides the Seychelles, and rapidly outpaced wealthy nations like Israel and the United Kingdom that have been carrying out aggressive vaccination campaigns for months.
+The country has delivered initial vaccine doses to a larger share of its population than any other nation besides the Seychelles, and rapidly outpaced wealthy nations such as Israel and the United Kingdom that have been carrying out aggressive vaccination campaigns for months.
 Like many other leaders in the vaccine race, it’s benefited from its small size: With only slightly less land area than Switzerland, it has less than a tenth of the people.

 As a relatively poor country, Bhutan has also benefited from vaccine diplomacy: India, its neighbor to the south, has been providing free doses of the AstraZeneca vaccine, manufactured in India as Covishield, in a move that analysts say is intended to counter the growing influence of Bhutan’s other powerful neighbor, China.

-The first gift of 150,000 doses arrived in January, followed by further batches, but the office of Bhutan’s prime minister, Lotay Tshering, said in a statement that no one would be getting their shot just yet because the government deemed it “important we roll out the nationwide vaccination on an auspicious date.”
+The first gift of 150,000 doses arrived in January, followed by additional batches, but the office of Bhutan’s prime minister, Lotay Tshering, said in a statement that no one would be getting their shot just yet because the government deemed it “important we roll out the nationwide vaccination on an auspicious date.”
 Zhung Dratshang, a panel of Buddhist monks that oversees the official state religion, had warned that an inauspicious month would fall between February 14 and March 13.

 “We will wait until the period is over,” the prime minister’s office concluded.